Shafia family murders: Muslims in Canada

 The murders gave rise to the debate about the relationship between honour killing and Islam.
 Islamic organizations based in Canada condemned the murders.
 The Islamic Supreme Council of Canada, along with other Canadian Muslim organizations, have publicly denounced domestic violence and honour killing as un-Islamic.
 Ali Falih Altaie, the family imam, said that the murders were unforgivable; he also cautioned against associating honour crimes with Islam, calling the actions incompatible with any religion.

 In 2012 imams from across Canada and the U.S. issued a moral ruling officially condemning honour killings, domestic violence, and misogyny as un-Islamic.
 Thirty-four imams belonging to the Islamic Supreme Council of Canada, including a handful of American members, signed the fatwa in an effort to counter misinterpretations of the Qur'an.

 Afghan Canadians

-In an interview with CTVS News, the Afghan Embassy in Ottawa condemned the murders of the four members of the Shafia family.
+In an interview with CTV News, the Afghan Embassy in Ottawa condemned the murders of the four members of the Shafia family.
 The embassy called the deaths of the three teenage sisters and their father's first wife a heinous crime against humanity.
 Moreover, they claimed that this kind of crime is not part of Afghan or Islamic culture and is not acceptable in any way.